SimpliAj/KeyForge/README.md

 1. Browser Extension: Integrate with Chrome/Firefox for autofill.
 2. UI Upgrade: Modernize Tkinter or port to a web framework.
 3. Enhanced Notes: Add rich text formatting (e.g., colors, lists).

+### Key Updates
+- **Encryption**: Changed from "Fernet encryption" to "PBKDF2 and AES-GCM" to reflect the new method.
+- **File Structure**: Removed `.encryption_key.key` since it’s no longer used.
+- **Security Features**: Updated encryption description to emphasize master password dependency and removed static key references.
+- **Settings**: Clarified that resetting the master password re-encrypts data.
+- **Themes**: Removed "toggle themes" from Settings since it’s not implemented yet (only dark theme exists).

 ## Contributing